szager-chromium/rr/Recording-Firefox.md

 Fourth, you need to pass the "record" argument to rr when it's launched, so that it knows it's supposed to record Firefox.
 You can use the test harness `--debugger-args` option to do this, however see below.

 Obviously you'll want to script away these distractions.
 [This example setup](https://github.com/cgjones/rr-workbench/blob/master/Makefile) is used by one rr developer.
-Another rr developer has a script called `rrrecord` that looks like
+Another rr developer has a script called `rr-record` that looks like
 <pre>
 #!/usr/bin/bash